onflow/flow/agendas/2026/sprint-kickoff/Flow-Sprint-Kickoff-07-02-2026.md

 **Done Last Sprint**

-- Completed Senate demo - multi-party spec-driven agentic loop
+- Completed testing of spec-driven development process and it's feasibility for further product development.

 **This Sprint**

-- expanding on the Senate demo - moving to standalone service
+- expanding on the Senate demo - developing product wireframes and prototype.